Wireless

 7.1.
 Public Spaces

-ITS Networks and Communications is responsible for providing and upgrading wireless service in public spaces for a robust, seamless, and integrated wireless network.
+ITS Network Infrastructure team is responsible for providing and upgrading wireless service in public spaces for a robust, seamless, and integrated wireless network.

-• ITS maintains a list prioritizing public areas for central funding.
+- ITS maintains a list prioritizing public areas for central funding.
 Departments may request ITS wireless services in public areas not yet covered by central funding.
-When additional funding becomes available to expand the public wireless network, priority will be given to departmentally funded ITS access points.

-Departments have two options for extending wireless service to locally controlled areas.
+Departments have two options for extending wireless service to locally controlled areas defined as not public or residence spaces.

 Wireless service (including access points, technical support, software and hardware upgrades) is available from ITS for extending wireless networking beyond the public areas into departmental spaces.
-The ITS Networks and Communications division will provide engineering for optimal placement of access points and identify other devices operating in the same frequency range.
+The ITS Network Infrastructure team division will provide engineering for optimal placement of access points and identify other devices operating in the same frequency range.
 They will also make a determination of the appropriate source of power, i.e. AC power at the device or power over communication lines from the Communications closet.
 ITS wireless service includes software and hardware maintenance and technology upgrades.

 ITS is solely responsible for providing wireless networking between campus buildings and to off-campus locations.
-Departments are not permitted to provide inter-building or wide-area wireless services.
+Departments are not permitted to provide inter-building or wide-area wireless services, “wireless bridging”, or any form of “point to point” wireless connectivity for the purpose of wirelessly connecting two buildings.

 8. Guidelines for Best Practice